NREL/resstock/docs/source/workflow_inputs.rst

          \- **Lopsided U**: 6, 7, 8, 9, or 10

+  .. [#] BoreholesOrTrenches/Count is only required if extension/BorefieldConfiguration is provided and not **Rectangle**.
-  .. [#] BoreholesOrTrenches/Count calculated as the required total length of the ground heat exchanger (calculated during sizing) divided by BoreholesOrTrenches/Length if BoreholesOrTrenches/Length is provided, otherwise autosized by assuming 1 for every ton of ground source heat pump cooling capacity (max of 10).
+  .. [#] If BoreholesOrTrenches/Count not provided, it is calculated as the required total length of the ground heat exchanger (calculated during sizing) divided by BoreholesOrTrenches/Length if BoreholesOrTrenches/Length is provided, otherwise autosized by assuming 1 for every ton of ground source heat pump cooling capacity (max of 10).
   .. [#] The minimum depth in the g-function library is 80 ft.
          The maximum realistic depth to be used in residential applications is 500 ft.
-  .. [#] BoreholesOrTrenches/Length calculated as the required total length of the ground heat exchanger (calculated during sizing) divided by the total number of boreholes.
+  .. [#] If BoreholesOrTrenches/Length not provided, it is calculated as the required total length of the ground heat exchanger (calculated during sizing) divided by the total number of boreholes.
   .. [#] Grout/Type choices are "standard" or "thermally enhanced".
   .. [#] If Grout/Conductivity not provided, defaults based on Grout/Type: